 Ideas for a Better Restaurant Website

-- Include pricing on your menu.
+Yes!
 People want to know what to expect and if they are not sure, may decide on something else.
 Check out this site for an example of how this can look.
+Make sure you include a disclaimer that prices are subject to change, in case you change your prices and forget to update the website (but, don’t do that!
+Make it part of your process to update your website when you update your print menus).

-- Consider adding SSL to your site.
+Yes, you should add SSL to your site (SSL is what gives you the HTPPS designation when people come to your site).
 You can read this article to see why this is important (this applies to all websites, not just restaurant websites.)

 These are just a few ideas to help you build a better restaurant website and use social media to help improve your business.
 There are others depending upon what kind of additional activities or amenities you offer (such as providing info about WiFi, or children’s play areas, or whether you are dog-friendly.)
 Hopefully this article will give you some ideas of how to make improvements that will help your restaurant business.
 Remember, the primary purpose of a website is to provide information that is easily accessible.
 Make sure yours puts its best foot forward!